cleytonshelton/ASE_420_Individual_Project/docs/weekly_reports/week1.md

 - Take user input for certain fields
 - Print each fault type into a text file
 - Add all 5 fault types
+- Set up a nice window for a UI

 ---